Ilya Traber: Biography

 Traber is a native of Omsk and graduated from the Higher Naval School in the city of Sevastopol in Crimea.
-He served in the Soviet armed forces in the submarine fleet and reached the rank of lieutenant.
+He served in the Navy of the Soviet Armed Forces in the submarine fleet and reached the rank of lieutenant.
 He was also a member of the Communist Party of the Soviet Union.
 In 1980, he left the military and went to Leningrad, where he first worked as a bartender in a beer bar and later entered the antiques trade, which is why he was later nicknamed “the Antiquary”.
 After the collapse of the Soviet Union, Traber was granted a monopoly on the antiques trade by the city of Saint Petersburg in 1991, which allowed him to achieve great wealth.
 He established close contacts in local politics and is said to have introduced Putin to Anatoly Sobchak, who later became mayor of Saint Petersburg.

 His wealth enabled Traber to establish a number of other businesses and to enter the oil trade.
 Traber is said to have acted as the “accountant” for the Tambov gang during this time, which gained control of the port of St. Petersburg through violence and contract killings, with the support of Putin, who was working for Mayor Sobchak.
 Traber is said to have acted as an intermediary between the mafia and politics.
 At Putin's request, Traber appointed Putin's protégé Alexei Miller as port manager.
 Drugs are said to have been smuggled through the port in the 1990s and 2000s.
 Putin was responsible for the city's foreign trade during this period and in 1994 granted the Tambov gang a license to supply the city with petroleum products.
 In 1996, he is said to have received four percent of the profits after he had given control of the oil supply at Pulkovo Airport to members of the Tambov gang.
 As a good friend of Putin, Traber was the only member of the Tambov gang with whom Putin showed himself openly.
 Traber was a guest of honor at Putin's birthday parties at least between 2004 and 2016, even after Putin became prime minister of Russia in 1999.